How Does Lola.com Keep Your Information Secure?

 Section 11.3: Policies for Sharing Data with Service Providers

-- Lola.com requires due diligence when engaging with new service providers.
-Lola.com has a documented approval process required for any new third party vendors with a focus on those that may handle any sensitive data.
+- Lola.com requires due diligence when engaging with any new service provider.
+Lola.com has a documented approval process led by the Legal and Compliance teams which is required for any new third party vendors, with additional levels of scrutiny for those that may handle any sensitive data.

 Section 11.4: Incident Response Plan Policies